 Aircrack-ng includes a long list of features, which I’ll grab right off the program’s Wikipedia page.
 The tools I will use in this demonstration are aircrack-ng, airmon-ng, aireplay-ng, and airodump-ng.
 Familiarize yourself with what each tool does by browsing through their description.

-With Aircrack-ng, penetration testers have the ability to audit wireless access points, perform capture analyses, monitor wireless network activity, and crack WEP/WPA/WPA2 passwords through an assortment of different attack types.
+With Aircrack-ng, penetration testers have the ability to audit wireless access points, perform capture analyses, monitor wireless network activity, and test WEP/WPA/WPA2 passwords through an assortment of different attack types.
 Let’s begin.

 The information provided on the cybersecurityman is for educational purposes only.
 I am in no way responsible for any misuse of the information provided.
 All the information here is meant to provide the reader with the knowledge to defend against hackers and prevent the attacks discussed here.
 At no time should any reader attempt to use this information for illegal purposes.